 Admission $10 for adults, $5 for students, free for kids under 18.

-An art museum for art and nature lovers.
-Visit the outdoor contemporary sculpture garden where kids can roam while adults enjoy art.
-Set on a Lake Austin estate, check in at the desk for backpack filled with art supplies and an iPod with music to compliment the art for kids.
+An art museum for art and nature lovers, it features an outdoor contemporary sculpture garden where kids can roam while adults enjoy art.
+Set on a Lake Austin estate, the museum is also open to the public.
+Check-in at the desk for a backpack filled with art supplies and an iPod with music to complement the art for kids.

 Texas Military Forces Museum